 Several different dietary methods are available for controlling blood sugar in type 1 and insulin-dependent type 2 diabetes:

-Hemoglobin A1C Test.
-Hemoglobin A1C (also called HbA1c or HA1c) is measured periodically every 2 to 3 months, or at least twice a year, to determine the average blood-sugar level over the lifespan of the red blood cell.
-While fingerprick self-testing provides information on blood glucose for that day, the A1C test shows how well blood sugar has been controlled over the period of several months.
+Hemoglobin A1C (also called HbA1c or HA1c) is measured periodically up to every 3 months, or at least twice a year, to determine the average blood-sugar level over the lifespan of the red blood cell.
+While point of care (fingerstick) self-testing provides information on blood glucose for that moment, the A1C test shows how well blood sugar has been controlled over a period of several months.
 For most adults with well-controlled diabetes, A1C levels should be at around 7%.
 For children, A1C should be less than 7.5%.
-(For people who are not diabetic, normal A1C is <6%.)
+(For people who do not have diabetes, normal A1C is <6%.)

 In 2014, the FDA announced that it would be revising food labels to better reflect new dietary requirements, and highlight key information such as calories and serving sizes.
 The proposed labels will include information on fats, cholesterol, protein, sodium, total carbs, and dietary fiber.
 A new feature will be the distinction of sugars and "added sugars" to help consumers better understand how much sugar is naturally in the product, and how much has been added.
 Potassium and vitamin D information will also be required.